zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 2. On the Create key vault blade, enter the following:

-    a.  **Name**: Enter a unique name, such as ContosoInsKeyVaultSUFFIX
+    a.  **Name**: Enter a unique name, such as ContosoInsKeyVaultSUFFIX.

-    b.  **Subscription**: Select the subscription you are using for this hands-on lab
+    b.  **Subscription**: Select the subscription you are using for this hands-on lab.

-    c.  **Resource group**: Choose Use existing and select the hands-on-lab-SUFFIX resource group
+    c.  **Resource group**: Choose Use existing and select the hands-on-lab-SUFFIX resource group.

-    d.  **Location**: Select the location you are using for resources in this hands-on lab
+    d.  **Location**: Select the location you are using for resources in this hands-on lab.

-    e.  **Pricing tier**: Select Standard
+    e.  **Pricing tier**: Select Standard.

-    f.  **Access policies**: Leave set to the default value (1 principal selected)
+    f.  **Access policies**: Leave set to the default value (1 principal selected).

     ![On the Create key vault blade, the values specified above are entered into the appropriate fields.](media/create-key-vault-resource-settings.png "Create key vault")

 3. Select **Create**.

 ### Task 2: Create a new secret to store the SQL connection string